ikramnaser/ikramnaser/README.md

 - 👋 Hi, I’m @ikramnaser
-- 👀 I’m interested in data science and analysis
+- 👀 I’m interested in data science and data analysis
-- 🌱 I’m currently learning algorithms, machine learning and python
+- 🌱 I’m currently learning machine learning algorithms
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me: ikramaitt@outlook.it